-2. METHODOLOGY
+2. Methodology

-2.1 Investigation areas and noise (psychoacoustic) measurements
+2.1.
+Investigation areas and noise measurements

-In this study 6 different measuring points in single homes and flats (Figure 1 to 4) in the city of Graz were analyzed.
+In this study 5 different measuring points in single homes and flats (Figure 1 to 5) in the city of Graz were analyzed.
 The different areas were chosen based on experience of local residents and their perception related to subjective annoyance against tramways.

-The pass-by noise of different tramway types (old and new trams) was binaurally recorded with a dummy head measurement system HSU III.2 in combination with a SQuadriga II mobile recording system (HEAD acoustics GmbH).
+The pass-by noise of different tramway types (older and new trams) was binaurally recorded with a dummy head measurement system HSU III.2 in combination with a SQuadriga II mobile recording system (HEAD acoustics GmbH).

 We asked inhabitants not to be at home during recording time or to sleep in another part of the house or flat to get a true representation of the existing background noise.

-All recordings were done from 8 pm in the evening until 8 am the next morning to analyze especially the time periods corresponding to "going to bed", "sleep" and "getting up at morning".
-During about 1 am and 4 am there is no tramway traffic in Graz.
-In addition, velocity and number of each tramway was logged for assigning to the noise and vibration measurements, in order to get information about differences of vehicles at the same location and between other measuring points.
+All recordings were done from 8 p.m. in the evening until 8 a.m. the next morning to analyze especially the time period "going to bed", "sleep" and "getting up at morning".
+During about 1 a.m. and 4 a.m. there is no tramway traffic in Graz.

+In addition, velocity and number of each tramway was logged for assignment with noise and vibration measurements to get information about differences at the same and between recording points.

-Figure 1 - Measuring Point 1, single house, 1st floor, dummy head
+Figure 1.
+Measuring Point 1, single house, 1st floor, dummy head

-Figure 2a - Measuring Point 2, flat, 2nd floor, backyard, dummy head (left); Figure 2b - Measuring Point 3, single house, 2nd floor, dummy head (right)
+Figure 2.
+Measuring Point 2, flat, 2nd floor, backyard, dummy head

+Figure 3.
+Measuring Point 3, single house, 2nd floor, dummy head

-Figure 3a - Measuring Point 4, single house, ground floor, dummy head; Figure 3b - Measuring Point 5, flat, 2nd floor, dummy head
+Figure 4.
+Measuring Point 4, single house, ground floor, dummy head

-Figure 4 - Measuring Point 6, flat, 2nd floor, dummy head
+Figure 5.
+Measuring Point 5, flat, 2nd floor, dummy head

-2.2 Vibration measurements
+2.2.
+Vibration measurements

 Vibration measurements were done with a triaxial acceleration sensor (Model Isotron65H, from Endevco).
-Recordings of vibrations were also done with the SQuadriga II mobile recording system (HEAD acoustics GmbH) to operate in synchrony with sound recordings (Figure 5).
+Recordings of vibrations were also done with the SQuadriga II mobile recording system (HEAD acoustics GmbH) to operate in synchrony with sound recordings (Figure 6).